az0mb13/hashnode/cl067vq6i0cz8venv9ymq9pgb.md

 Even the smallest of low severity issues can be escalated when chained with other vulnerabilities.
 Here, a simple information disclosure bug in the descriptive stack trace helped us figure out the behavior of the markdown parser which in turn allowed us to fetch internal files from the server.

-It's always a good idea to implement proper error handling in your code and log the descriptive errors in the backend.
+It's always a good idea to implement proper error handling and input validation in your code and log the descriptive errors in the backend.
 Hashnode team fixed the vulnerability in the Markdown parser and rotated all their private keys to remediate the bug.

 it's always a bad idea to trust your users' input!